eclipse-ecal/ecal/doc/adr/ADR-0001-entity-id-generation.md

 - usually fewer than 1000 processes in the system
 - usually fewer than 10000 IDs per process

-However, processes may not coordinate among themselves, so an algorithm with a low enough collision propability needs to be selected
+However, processes may not coordinate among themselves, so an algorithm with a low enough collision probability needs to be selected

 ## Decision